What is Local Variable?

 A local variable is a variable that is declared inside a block, such as a function, loop, or conditional block.
-These variables are accessible only within the block where they are declared and cannot be accessed from outside.
-Once the control exits the block, the local variable is destroyed, and its memory is released.
+These variables are accessible only within the block where they are declared and automatically destroyed when the block ends.

-Initialization: Local variables are not initialized automatically.
-This means if you declare a local variable without initializing it, it will contain a garbage value (undefined value).
+Local variables are not initialized automatically.
+If you declare a local variable without assigning it a value, it will contain a garbage value (an undefined value), which may lead to unpredictable behavior.

 int main() {